Mhosein-abbasi/helloworld-grpc-client-server/README.md

 # README

-# Building a RESTful Web Service
+# Building a gRPC Service
 creating a “Hello World” gRPC service with Spring boot

 # What You Will Build